FaneTree/FaneTree/README.md

 ## Hi 👋 I am Fane
 ### :book: About Me
-- 🖥 I am a Software Engineer based out of Sydney.
+- 🖥 I am a Software Engineer / Data Analyst based out of Sydney.
 - 🎓 Background in Automotive Engineering and Finance.
 - 💼 Passionate about data and technology to help others.